 My writing specialty when I got started was explaining technical and scientific topics for lay audiences, which served me well when I applied for a “tech transfer” job at NASA’s Jet Propulsion Laboratory.
 (Tech transfer: publishing — “transferring” — JPL’s basic technical research to industry or the public.)

 This was written for a class in journalism school.
-In another example of my model of “write once, publish again and again,” once it was written for my professor, I then tried to sell it to a magazine, but failed.
+In another example of my model of “write once, publish again and again” — once it was written for my professor and a grade, I then tried to sell it to a magazine, but failed.

 Then an earthquake triggered a tsunami in Alaska that threatened the entire Pacific basin.
 I quickly updated the article and marketed it again, this time quickly selling it to Westways magazine for their October 1986 issue.
 In a stroke of great timing, it came out the day before I interviewed at JPL, and I was able to hand over the magazine and say “Here’s a recent article I wrote.”